 Yes, you’re required to get a federal employer identification number (EIN) for your nonprofit.
-After the Maine Secretary of State processes and approves your Articles, you can apply for an EIN at the IRS website or by phone.
+After the Maine Secretary of State processes and approves your Articles, you can apply for an EIN at the IRS website.
 We also offer a convenient EIN service, for an additional $50 fee, when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws